amirabutros/onebox/README.md

 Onebox currently has support for page, image, and video URLs for many popular sites.

 It's great if you want users to input URLs and have your application convert them into rich previews for display.
-For example, a link to a YouTube video would be automatically converted into a video player.
+For example, a link to a Google video would be automatically converted into a video player.

 It was originally created for [Discourse](http://discourse.org) but has since been